-Cebe Loomis is a practicing visual artist and social documentarian.
+Cebe Loomis is a practicing visual artist and social documentarian, currently based in Chicago, Illinois.
 Specializing in the photographic essay, Loomis' research interests include practices of place-making, cultural geography, collective memory formation and visual anthropology.
 Loomis most recently completed Tailings, a self-published book and ethnographic photography essay that explores the silver-mining boomtown of Virginia City, Nevada.
 She is currently developing her next project, Eliá, which focuses on her familial ties with villages in the Peloponnesian hills of rural Greece.
 Loomis has been making photographs for the past ten years and through the use of analogue photography, creates colorful, intimate and methodical bodies of work exploring themes of belonging, history and home.

 Loomis is the recipient of the 2017 Post-Graduate Bursary Award from the Royal Photographic Society, England and the 2017 Arts Dean's Fund for Excellence Award, University of California, Santa Cruz.
 Loomis earned her Bachelors of the Arts degree in Anthropology from Vassar College, and her Masters of the Fine Arts degree in Social Documentation at the University of California, Santa Cruz.